hyeok-jong/Dockerfiles/README.md

 Enter a Docker container in the terminal: `docker exec -it container_name /bin/bash`

 # 1. Basic Concept of Docker
-Docker can set up environments more comprehensively than conda.
+Docker can set up environments more deeply than conda.
 Here's the order:
 1. Docker Image
 2. Docker Container